Key Points

 Consider using techniques to reduce process WIP by better managing how items enter the process.

 Customers usually want their orders as fast as they can get them.
-Improving your TAT by eliminating waste and improving the time to perform each task will let you complete your customers’ orders faster.
+Improving your turnaround time by eliminating waste and improving the time to perform each task will let you complete your customers’ orders faster.
 It will also reduce your WIP and increase your flexibility and capacity.

 About the Author